 View Profile

 I live in Delhi, the pampered capital of India.
 I have too many interests and not enough time!
 I love cooking, knitting, embroidery (haven’t done this in the longest time), watching TV, reading, and also my professional work (working and teaching in the design field).
 I also manage the usual roles (wife, mother, sister, daughter) reasonably well…naturally, I am not on top all the time.
 I do the best I can…I feel strongly about equal opportunities for all.
 I think the little choices we make at personal levels are very important, and can make this world a better place.
 I am passionate about the environment and look carefully at ‘consumption’ and waste issues.
 Reduce, Reuse, and Recycle.
-I practice it.
+I practice that.

-Hi Anita,
+1. Hi Anita,

 Nice to meet person with like interest as ours.
 I love crochet, sewing,embroidery etc.It is a pleasant surprise taht both of us have selected the same wordpress theme.Cheers.